Urgent Care at Bloomfield

 About Urgent Care at Bloomfield

-Urgent Care at Bloomfield is an urgent care center in Bloomfield, CT located at 421 Cottage Grove Rd., .
+Urgent Care at Bloomfield is an urgent care center in Bloomfield, CT located at 421 Cottage Grove Rd..
 They are open 7 days a week seeing walk-in patients in Bloomfield.
 Urgent Care at Bloomfield appears to be individually owned and operated and not part of a larger network of urgent care clinics.
-There are, however, 2 walk-in clinics within 20 miles of Bloomfield in cities including West Hartford and Windsor.
+There are, however, 2 walk-in clinics within 20 miles of Bloomfield in cities including Blue Hills and West Hartford.

 Map and Directions